Manifold Optimization Assisted Gaussian Variational Approximation: Discussion and Conclusion

 \section{Discussion and Conclusion}

-This paper proposes several new manifold assisted optimization methods to resolve the identification issue existing in the Gaussian factor model in variational approximation.
-One of key contributions is to propose two new updating rules, i.e. Riemannian RMSProp and ADADELTA, on the top of the conventional Riemannian gradient descent.
-All these new algorithms have been assessed by using two datasets.
-The experiments show the new algorithms demonstrate better performance than the benchmark VAFC in terms of model accuracy and convergence speed.
+This paper proposes two new manifolds-assisted optimization methods to resolve the identification issue of matrix factorization in the Gaussian variational approximation.
+We also develop two adaptive Riemannian gradient descent schemes, \textsc{RGD-RMSProp} and \textsc{RGD-AdaDelta}, to accelerate the optimization process.
+The proposed methods are assessed in both low- and high-dimensional situations.
+The experiments demonstrate the better performance of the proposed methods than the benchmark mean-field, \textsc{VAFC}, and \textsc{SLANG} models in terms of prediction accuracy and convergence speed.

-However, the overhead of optimization on manifolds is higher than its Euclidean counterpart.
-When a larger number of factors is needed in modeling more complicated dataset, frequent manifold retraction operation will become bottleneck for the algorithm to scale up.
-Although an early stopping criterion can be adopted so that the algorithm will terminate by testing the objective function value changes, the learning process can then be accelerated at the risk of a relatively poor prediction performance.